Raleigh contractor accused of taking money and not doing jobs

 Jennifer Rizkallah of Raleigh is another frustrated homeowner.
 She paid Simmons $8,000 of the $13,540 contract for him to finish her third floor.

 In Rizkallah's case, she says Simmons didn't provide the required architectural drawings for the job in time and delayed the plumber and electrician that were also working on the project.
-She also says the blueprints he tunred in were not an accurate measurement of the room.
+She also says the blueprints he turned in were not an accurate measurement of the room.
 Rizkallah says he did attempt to do some of the framing but, "We found out that the walls that he framed weren't framed to the ceiling."

 Just like in McLean's case, Rizkallah says Simmons also put on a charade for her project.
 She says one day she saw his truck pull up to her house, and without knocking on the door, just left a pile of lumber in the driveway.

-When her and her husband tried to fire him, she said he claimed he needed to consult with his lawyer, and eventually told them that they would be receiving a settlement in the mail.
+When she and her husband tried to fire him, she said he claimed he needed to consult with his lawyer, and eventually told them that they would be receiving a settlement in the mail.
 To this day Jennifer says she hasn't gotten anything from him.

 "I just want him to be stopped.
 I want to make sure that he can't continue to do this to people," she said.
 "I realize I may not get any of my money back, but I just don't want anybody else to be taken advantage of by him, because he's done it to so many people," she said.